-Vargem Grande Estate is a relatively small family estate that was championed by the amazing Erna Knudson.
-If you have a few minutes, i think she is quite an inspiration and worth every second!
+Vargem Grande Estate is a small family estate, run by some of the nicest and most humble people in the coffee world.
+VG was championed by the late and amazing Erna Knudson.
+If you have a few minutes, I think she was quite an inspiration and worth every second!

 Farm: Vargem Grande Estate

 Process: Natural & Pulped Natural.

 Varietals: Mundo-Novo and Catuai